Millenium Hall: Lady Melvyn

 Lady Melvyn helps house Louisa Mancel after she is rejected from the French boarding school due to a lack of vacancy.
 Lady Melvyn is married to Sir Charles, who is described as a “weak man".
 She was not interested in marrying him, but went through with it to make her parents happy.
 Her physical appearance is described as being “destitute of grace”; she does not have the pretty appearance like the other women, and her personality generally reflects this.

 Mr. d’Avora

-Mr. d’Avora is Louisa's Italian teacher, found for her by Mr. Hintman because he had a great desire for her to learn Italian.
-“Mr. d’Avora was a man of excellent understanding, and had an incomparable heart”; he had been through many misfortunes, and had come from them with a “tender disposition” and a lot of knowledge about people.
-However, he is still benevolent and maintains such a characteristic throughout the novel.
-He is also very fond of Louisa.
+Mr. d’Avora is Louisa’s Italian teacher, hired by Mr. Hintman, who wanted her to learn the language.
+He is described as a man of intelligence and generosity who, having experienced a number of personal misfortunes, developed a more sensitive disposition and a strong understanding of others.
+Throughout the novel, he is consistently portrayed as kind in his conduct, and he shows particular affection toward Louisa.